anquanscan/sec-tools/README.md

 [quay-workshop](https://github.com/cmcornejocrespo/quay-workshop): This repository contains the source code for the Quay workshop.
 [password-wordlist-generator-cpp](https://github.com/BernardoPiedade/password-wordlist-generator-cpp): Simple wordlist generator, made in c++.
 It's still in development.
 It can be a helpfull tool for pentesters trying out wordlist attacks.
 [DiscordExploit](https://github.com/maximkha/DiscordExploit): This permission-less exploit can hijack a discord account
 [chef-postgres-hardening](https://github.com/dev-sec/chef-postgres-hardening): This chef cookbook provides security configuration for PostgreSQL.
+[AlanFramework](https://github.com/enkomio/AlanFramework): A C2 post-exploitation framework